There are thousands of scholarships available to Phi Theta Kappa (PTK) members in the following categories:

-Over 750 institutions in the U.S., the District of Columbia and Canada provide transfer scholarships to PTK members.
+Over 750 institutions in the U.S., the District of Columbia, and Canada provide transfer scholarships to PTK members.
 Some institutions grant a specific amount (e.g. $3,000/year) to each PTK student and others set aside a certain amount of money to be split between however many PTK students enter in a given year.
-In the application process PTK members sometimes have to provide a copy of their certificate to prove membership.
-In rare situations students need a letter of verification for their transfer school that certifies membership.
+During the application process, PTK members sometimes have to provide a copy of their certificate to prove membership.
+In rare situations, students need a letter of verification for their transfer school that certifies membership.
 If you need a letter, you can request it from the contact advisor for our chapter, Liz Doherty.

-These include the Jack Kent Cooke, Lanza and Oberndorf scholarships among others.
-There are scholarships with fall deadlines for students who will be transferring to a 4 year college the following fall.
-There are scholarships with spring deadlines aimed at students entering their 2nd year of community college.
+These include the Jack Kent Cooke, Lanza, and Oberndorf scholarships among others.
+There are scholarships with fall deadlines for students who will be transferring to a four-year college the following fall.
+There are scholarships with spring deadlines aimed at students entering their second year of community college.